Graph4HEP/Diffraction_denoising/README.md

 argv4: a multiplier factor to time the pixel value to have a better view.
 Suggestion value is 4.

+The tested results can be found [here](test/test.ipynb)

+## Pretrain Model

+The pretrain model use about 60,000 diffraction images to train.
+The model can be found [here](https://drive.google.com/file/d/1RYwrjvZk8Ky_JGnPM3gT1ekUgyb8QmX4/view?usp=drive_link)

 ## Computational Cost

 The original repo provide a simple script to calculate the flops by ourselves, a simple script has been added in `model.py`.
 You can change the configuration and run: